PriyanshuV17/Voice_assistant.ipynb/README.md

 📄 DEVELOPER
 ========================================
 👨‍💻 Developed by: Gaurav
-🎙️ Assistant Name: Jarvis 1.0
+🎙️ Assistant Name: PV_Jarvis 1.0
 ✉️ Contact: [your_email@example.com] *(Replace with your contact info if needed)*

 Feel free to modify, expand, and experiment with the script to add more intelligent features!